Tornado Before and After: How to Stay Safe and What to Do in the Aftermath

 Tornadoes themselves literally pop out of the sky, but knowing when they’re most likely to occur can be a benefit.
 According to the National Severe Storms Laboratory, peak tornado season in the southeastern United States is during the cooler months.
 However, in the southern and central Plains, it shifts to May and June.
 In the northern Plains and Midwest, peak season is early summer.

-2. Tornado Watches vs Tornado Warnings
+2. Tornado Watches vs. Tornado Warnings

-Most folks have heard of tornado watches and tornado warnings, but knowing the difference is critical.
 A tornado watch means that the current weather conditions can support a tornado developing for the next few hours.
 Watches are issued for large areas at a time, alerting everyone in the area that there is potential for a funnel cloud.

 A tornado warning is a different story.
 Tornado warnings are issued when a tornado has been sighted or the weather radar indicates one has developed.
 With a tornado warning, there is imminent danger to people, livestock, and property.
-As one might surmise, warnings are more critical than watches.
-However, it’s important to take a tornado watch seriously, as well.

-3. Stock Up On Emergency Essentials
+3. Stock up on Emergency Essentials

 When there is a tornado threat, it’s best to shelter in place, but this requires certain supplies.
 The following items should be part of any family’s emergency essentials kit: